 • Water change: 20% per 7-10 days

-Neocaridina Diet/ Feeding
+Neocaridina Shrimp Diet/ Feeding

 They can accept algae, debris, frozen bloodworms, leaves of fruit trees, and seaweed.
 However, as noted above, nutrition will affect their appearance.
-If they only feed on frozen food, their shell shade will be saturated or if they frequently eat flakes, their coloration may turn pale.
+If they only feed on frozen food, their shell shade will be saturated, or if they frequently eat flakes, their coloration may turn pale.
 To prevent this from happening, you should balance their diet between vegetation and other artificial fish food.

-Neocaridina Aquarium Shrimp Tankmates
+Neocaridina Shrimp Tankmates

-They are peaceful creatures and can get along well with small, calm, non-aggressive freshwater fish such as Platies, Guppies, Mollies, Zabra fish, Corydoras fish, Ramshorn snails, and Nerite Snails.
-Despite that fact, they are still considered vulnerable and get harmed by small fish, especially those that are active and mobile.
-Be careful when you pick up tank mates for your dwarf shrimp or else, they may suffer constant stress which will make their appearances turn pale or even die.
+They are peaceful creatures and can get along well with small, calm, non-aggressive freshwater fish such as Platies, Guppies, Mollies, Zebra fish, or Corydoras fishBesides that, freshwater snails like Ramshorn snails and Nerite Snails are also good tank mates for Neocaridina shrimp.
+Despite that fact, they are still considered vulnerable and are harmed by small fish, especially those that are active and mobile.
+Be careful when you pick up tank mates for your dwarf shrimp, or else they may suffer constant stress, which will make their appearances turn pale or even die.

 Some unsafe “neighbors” include Angel fish, Goldfish, Bettas, Cichlids, Pacu, and Discus.

-How Does Neocaridina Freshwater Shrimp Reproduce?
+How to Breed Neocaridina Shrimp

 You don’t need to have any special preparation for this stage.
 They are easy to care for and so easy to breed.
 What you need to do is provide them with good conditions, for example, covering your filter with a pre-filter (e.g., sponge filter) so the newborn won’t get stuck, and they can independently reproduce and increase their population.
 It'd be better to keep them in a separate tank when they are in the breeding period.
 This is because their newborn is likely eaten by small fish regardless of friendliness or not.
-The abundance of live aquarium plants is necessary as it provides not only strong shelters for baby/ young shrimp but adequate food as well.
+The abundance of live aquarium plants is necessary as it provides not only strong shelters for baby/ young shrimp petsbut adequate food as well.

 Neocaridina Shrimp Molting